 In regards to gastronomy, popular dishes- and how they are prepared- vary from region to region.
 However, no matter where you are in Ecuador, the food is always rich and full of flavor.

 Ecuador is considered one of the most biodiverse countries in the world due to the high diversity of its natural species.
 The country has around 23.056 taxonomic species of animals and plants reported, which constitutes the 6,1% of all species reported worldwide.

-This biodiversity richness is determined by its geographical, atmospheric and climatic location, which represent an important economic and commercial source, especially for the communities living and relying on this means.
+This biodiversity richness is determined by its geographical, atmospheric, and climatic location, which represents an important economic and commercial source, especially for the communities living and relying on this means.
 Tropical ecosystems are the most biodiverse on earth, and Ecuador exemplifies this diversity.
 Roughly 8% of amphibian species, 5% of reptile species, 8% of mammal species, and 16% of bird species in the world are found in this diminutive country, which comprises only 0.2% of the world’s land area.

 Visitors can find 140 species of hummingbirds in Ecuador.
 Indeed, for most groups of organisms, Ecuador is home to more species than all of the United States and Canada.